United States • vivianhan.vsco.co • Born on October 7th

 Vivian joined Watsi on November 6th, 2014.
-Six years ago, Vivian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivian's most recent donation traveled 8,500 miles to support Ezra, a 28-year-old man from Kenya, to fund a fracture repair procedure on his right leg.
+Eight years ago, Vivian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vivian's most recent donation traveled 8,500 miles to support Festus, a 6-year-old boy from Kenya, to fund a congenital repair.